Dynamic Grasping with a Learned Meta-Controller: Experiments

 We demonstrate this behavior using an example from \textit{Cluttered Household}, as shown in Fig.~\ref{fig:qualitative}.
 At the beginning of each episode, our meta-controller tends to output a small look-ahead time as the predictor does not have enough past information to generate correct predicted poses.
 This behavior can be seen in iteration 1 of Fig.~\ref{fig:qualitative}(a).
 Due to these cylinder obstacles, there are 4 small reachable regions, interwoven with unreachable regions.
 Our meta-controller is able to maintain the predicted pose within these reachable regions most of the time.
 When the object moves close to the edge of a reachable region, our meta-controller produces a far predicted pose that falls right into the next reachable region.
 As the target object is moving within the reachable region, our meta-controller gradually reduces the look-ahead time to maintain the predicted pose within that region.
 As for time budget, as shown in Fig.~\ref{fig:qualitative}(c), the meta-controller produces a time budget that approximates the amount of time a successful path can be planned.

 On the contrary, \textit{Grid-search} fails to react to scene information, despite being the strongest baseline without a meta-controller.
 Using the same example in Fig.~\ref{fig:qualitative}, neither large nor small fixed look-ahead time will maintain the predicted pose within the reachable region for long enough.
 As a result, the robot fails constantly to move closer to the target.
-See the appendix for a breakdown comparison between \textit{MC (T + L)} and \textit{Grid-search} on specific look-ahead times and time budgets.
+We further compare our method to \textit{Grid-search} on different fixed look-ahead times and time budgets in the \textit{3-6 Random Blocks} and \textit{Cluttered Household}, as shown in Fig.~\ref{fig:compare}.
+We keep one of the meta-parameters in the optimal pair and then vary the other.
+These results show how different fixed meta-parameters can significantly impact performance.
+However, our meta-controller outperforms all fixed values by modulating the meta-parameters at different iterations, based on the scene information.
+The gap is further exacerbated when the environment becomes more cluttered as we go from \textit{3-6 Random Blocks} to \textit{Cluttered Household}.

 \textit{BO} struggles to construct an accurate surrogate model due to the randomness of the environments.
 The success of one dynamic grasping episode can depend on many factors, such as the sampled object, obstacle, and trajectory.
 Over 300 optimization iterations and 1,000 trials per iteration are required to converge properly, which is already two times the number of episodes required by our meta-controller.